We cross the border, back to England

 There were no services at Gulliver's so we thought that we would head off this morning and find a nice CL to stay for tonight.

-We are coming to the end of our adventure and decided that we could afford to spend some of the budget on proper park ups with facilities and some security for our last couple of stops so we looked on Search4sites and found a nice looking farm aire called Iron oak ///statue.shorts.singer and although this one didn't have EHU we knew that we could manage without it so off we went down the A57 and A1 stopping at Lidl on the way to stock up.
+We are coming to the end of our adventure and decided that we could afford to spend some of the budget on proper park ups with facilities and some security for our last couple of stops so we looked on Search4sites and found a nice looking farm aire called Iron oak ///statue.shorts.singer and although this one didn't have EHU we knew that we could manage without it so off we went down the A57 and A1 to Grantham stopping at Lidl on the way to stock up.

 13TH MAY